spiwokv/Rtutorial/lessons/04_ploting.md

 ```R
 barplot(c(10.1,8.1,9.5,8.3), names.arg=c(10.1,8.1,9.5,8.3))
 ```
-Histograms can be ploted by `hist` with breaks controlable by `breaks` parameter:
+Histograms can be plotted by `hist` with breaks controllable by `breaks` parameter:
 ```R
 hist(faithful$waiting, breaks=20)
 ```